Spend the month of May studying in Belize, Central America...

 This course will explore the biodiversity of the Lower Dover Field Station and surrounding areas by examining the diversity of life, and the evolutionary, ecological, and cultural processes that sustain its existence.
 Field studies will focus on plants, small mammals, fish, birds, and reptiles.
 Through readings, onsite lectures, field data collection, laboratory analyses, and field trips, a greater insight and understanding of the interrelated ecology of this area will be developed.

-This course examines the people and cultures of Belize, with a focus on the African Diaspora, the contemporary and ancient Maya, and how human activity affects the development of cultural landscapes and influences environmental change.
-Through readings, onsite lectures and numerous field trips, a deep understanding of how humans and "the land" co-exist will be developed.
+This course examines the people and cultures of Belize, with a focus on the African Diaspora, the contemporary and ancient Maya, and how human activity affects the development of cultural landscapes and influences change.
+By assessing and discussing concepts related to anthropology, archaeology, sociology, human and environmental ecology, and human genetics, an understanding of Belizean history, religion, languages, culture, and human/land interactions will be developed.
+This knowledge will be acquired through topic specific readings, onsite lectures, and numerous field trips.

 Maymester Belize 2019 Calendar